deepakchintala/dc-migration-assistant/jira-e2e-tests/README.md

 * A wrapper for official Postgres Docker image which injects a pre-configured Jira database.
 * A wrapper for the official Atlassian Jira-Software image
 * A [Cypress](https://www.cypress.io/) test-suite and Docker image
+* A functional (REST API) test-suite and Docker image
 * A Docker-Compose config to configure and run the above images and a smoke-test suite.

 ### Postgres container setup